AntumMT/game-antum/mods/world/ethereal/README.md

 ## Changelog

+### 1.29
+ - Use "stratum" to generate mesa biome for stripey goodness
+ - Added coloured candles (thanks wRothbard)

 ### 1.28

- - Added new Meditteranean biome with Lemon and Olive trees (thanks Felfa)
+ - Added new Mediterranean biome with Lemon and Olive trees (thanks Felfa)
  - Added Candied Lemon and Olive Oil items and recipe
  - Rewrite stairs and add auto-select function
  - Added Lemonade